AnjanaTharanga24/react-book-explorer-project/README.md

 - Displays detailed information about the selected book, including its title, cover image, and description.
 - Handles cases where certain data fields (e.g., `imageLinks` or `description`) might be missing.

-## Error Handling

-- If no `imageLinks` or `description` are available for a book, the application provides appropriate fallbacks:
-  - Default placeholder image.
-  - "No description available" message.
-- If there are too many requests to the Google Books API, the error is logged to the console for debugging.

-## Future Enhancements

-- Add pagination to handle large search result sets.
-- Improve error handling and user feedback for API rate limits (e.g., display a message to the user).
-- Implement user authentication and save favorite books.
-- Add advanced search filters (e.g., by author, publication date).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments